rndsrc/rndsrc.github.io/bio.md

 of the computational and theoretical modeling/interpretation of our black hole, Sgr A*.
-Dr. Chan created EHT's computational and data processing infrastructure and continues to lead it to this day, along with EHT's Software and Data Compatibility Working Group.
-He is a Senior Investigator of
-[Black Hole PIRE](https://bhpire.arizona.edu/),
-a leader of the Theoretical Astrophysics Program [TAP](https://tap.arizona.edu/working-groups/),
+Dr. Chan created EHT's computational and data processing infrastructure and continues to manage it to this day, along with leading EHT's Software and Data Compatibility Working Group.
+He was a Senior Investigator, now Principal Investigator, of [Black Hole PIRE](https://bhpire.arizona.edu/), a leader of the Theoretical Astrophysics Program [TAP](https://tap.arizona.edu/working-groups/),